turingschool/curriculum/source/academy/assessments/storedom_assessment.markdown

 * Validate that only those statuses can be used
 * Display the orders on `/orders` grouped by their status
 * Add the ability to update the status of an order

-### 3. Administration

-Users shouldn't be able to see all the orders on the system.
-Let's start creating an Admin interface.

-* Move the `show` and `index` actions from `OrdersController` and modify the routes so that they're reached by a URL like `/admin/orders` and `/admin/orders/1`
-* Add a security check that, in order to access any action that controller, you must be an Admin
-* Consider any request that has a parameter `?admin=true` to be an admin

-#### Extensions

-* Implement a legitimate login solution of any complexity

-## Student Selected Features

-You can instead elect one of the more challenging features below:

-### 4. Creating an API

-Storedom does not have an API.

-Create an API that:

-* serves JSON
-* is versioned
-* is tested
-* has a public endpoint to get all the items
-* has a public endpoint to get a specific item
-* has a protected endpoint to create items (using `?admin=true` as a proxy for authentication)
-* has a protected endpoint to get the data for a specific order (`?admin=true`)

-#### Extensions:

-* Write a wrapper gem for Storedom's API that allows you to easily:
-  * Fetch all items
-  * Fetch all orders
-  * Fetch a single order
-  * Create an order
-* Once the features are complete, add VCR so the wrapper gem tests pass without Storedom actually running.

-### 5. Adding Stats

-Which are the most popular items?

-* Add a column to the items to track how many times they've been ordered
-* Reprocess all existing orders to populate that column
-* When the user requests `/items?sorted_by=popularity`, display them in order of descending number of purchases
-* When an order is created, make sure it automatically updates the item's order count

 ## Evaluation Criteria